JuliaMath/MeasureTheory.jl/docs/src/affine.md

 If the "un-transformed" `z` is univariate, things are relatively simple.
 But it's important our approach handle the multivariate case as well.

 In the literature, it's common for a multivariate normal distribution to be parameterized by a mean `μ` and covariance matrix `Σ`.
-This is mathematically convenient, but less idea for efficient computation.
+This is mathematically convenient, but leads an ``O(n^3)`` [Cholesky decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition), which can be a significant bottleneck.

 While MeasureTheory.jl includes (or will include) a parameterization using `Σ`, we prefer to work in terms of its Cholesky decomposition ``σ``.